BrunoAseff/flaira/README.md

 🏗️ Infra

-- Everything runs in Docker, because of course it does.
+- Everything runs in Docker.
-- GitHub Actions builds and ships the backend image to AWS ECR, like a good little automation robot.
+- GitHub Actions builds and ships the backend image to AWS ECR.
 - Once it lands there, ECS picks it up and runs it.
-- The backend chats with a PostgreSQL database hosted on RDS, because plain old SQLite would’ve been too easy.
+- The backend chats with a PostgreSQL database hosted on RDS.
 - The frontend is on Vercel, and it connects to the backend on ECS.